OUR IMPACT

 MUSEUM OF CONTEMPORARY ART:

 Located within the Riverfront community, the Museum of Contemporary Art, received a grant from the Foundation to support, sustain, and strengthen their teen programming, a core initiative of MCA Denver.
-A portion of the grant funds community outreach and membership development in the Riverfront Park neighborhood, including memberships to MCA Denver offered for community residents.
+A portion of the grant funds community outreach and membership development in the Riverfront Park neighborhood, including complimentary individual memberships to MCA Denver offered for community residents.
 Learn more.

 PLATTE FORUM: